 New Summary of Mayo Critique of Birnbaum’s Argument for the SLP

-See also a (draft) of the full PAPER corresponding to this summary.
+See also a (draft) of the full PAPER corresponding to this summary, a later and more satisfactory draft is here.
 Yet other links to the Strong Likelihood Principle SLP: Mayo 2010; Cox & Mayo 2011 (appendix).

 Please alert me to corrections, not all the symbols transferred so well.